Inter-Actief/Amelie-GDPR-document/_posts/2023-05-02-2-opslag-in-de-database-en.markdown

 *Legal Ground b, minimal execution membership agreement*
 In the case that the primary correspondence mail address is unavailable, Inter-*Actief* uses the mailing address of the members.
 The mailing address is therefore saved by Inter-*Actief*.

+*Legal Ground a, receive association magazine*
+The postal address is also used to send the association magazine to, if a person has given explicit permission for this.

 #### 2.1.5 Telephone Number
 *Legal Ground a, voluntary registration contact details*
 Phone numbers can be used within the association to quickly make contact between persons.
 Committee members have access to the telephone numbers of their fellow committee members, if these are registered.
-Furthermore, a phone number can be used for direct (personalized) communication via SMS.
 Registration of a telephone number is voluntary.

 #### 2.1.6 Date of Birth
 *Legal Ground c, compliance with minimum age requirements for online services*